Common Law Trademarks

 Yes.
 Trademarks—whether registered or common law—offer protection in connection to goods or services that are being bought and sold.

 To keep things interesting, there’s no rule that says specifically how many transactions must occur before “use” has been achieved.
 But generally, one-off or sporadic sales don’t count.
-To earn common law trademark rights, you need to actively sell goods/services promoted by the mark.
+To gain common law trademark rights, you need to actively sell goods/services promoted by the mark.

 Common law trademarks provide some protection, but federally registered marks provide even more.
 Want help with registration?
 Learn about our Trademark Service.